-Here is a list of the common natural disaster themes that may emerge in your dreams:
+Here is a list of the common natural disaster dreams and how you can interpret them.

 With wind gust of 75 mph or greater and torrential rains, a hurricane brewing in a dream may remark that events in your life are making your head swirl and dampening your mood.
 It is probably an emotional time with much upheaval.
 The circumstances precipitating a hurricane dream could be anything from a nasty argument with your mate that threatens the stability of your marriage to a calamity at work.
 Whatever it was, it was a messy situation that brought with it a great deal of debris to clean up.
 For those who live in regions where hurricanes are common, a dream of a hurricane usually represents the dreamer’s fears of another big one hitting close to home.
 And of course, in some instances, dreaming of a devastating hurricane could predict one on the horizon.